 How will the overall capacity of Notre Dame Stadium change as a result of the construction?

 Between 3,000 and 4,000 premium seats will be added, but a final capacity total for the stadium remains to be determined.

 Will video boards be added to the stadium and, if so, where will they be situated?

 Our fans, especially our younger fans, have been clear in communicating their strong desire to have better access to data and video when attending our games—a view that has been reinforced by their experience in other stadia when we host our Shamrock Series games.
-Some of that will be addressed through enhanced broadband connectivity in the stadium and some by the introduction of video, but the shape that will take has not yet been finalized.
-However, to the extent we provide video—whether in the concourse or in the stadium itself--similar to the philosophy in Purcell Pavilion and the Compton Family Ice Arena, there will be no commercial signage or advertising.
+The University announced in August that a video board will be placed on the south end of the stadium, and ribbon boards will be on the east and west sides.
+In addition, enhanced broadband connectivity in the stadium will be addressed.
+There will be no commercial signage or advertising on the video board.

 Will cellular and WiFi service be improved through this project?

 Yes.
 Upgrades to those services are a part of this plan.
 Further details will be available as the project progresses.

 Are there plans to build a structure on the north side of the stadium, facing the library quad opposite the Word of Life mural (“Touchdown Jesus”)?